Albion Viaduct: Description

-With a length of 383 m, and a height of 55 m above the water level, it is the second-highest bridge in Victoria after the West Gate Bridge, which is 58 metres high.
+Comprising 25 spans, the viaduct is 1257 ft long between abutments and 180 ft above water level; and is the second-highest bridge in Victoria after the West Gate Bridge, which is 58 m high.
+The structure comprises two steel girders supported on twelve steel framed towers.

 The main traffic over the bridge is freight services, but it also carries two passenger services, the Melbourne to Sydney NSW TrainLink XPT, and the Melbourne-Albury V/Line service which now runs on standard gauge.

 An internal and external walkway spans the length of the bridge on both sides.